DataBiosphere/terra-cli/README.md

 environment variable.
 Since this will be running inside the Docker container or local process, there is no need to bypass shell substitution.

-Example `nextflow.config` file that includes a reference to the backing Google project and pet SA email.
+Example `nextflow.config` file that includes a reference to a bucket resource in the workspace, the backing Google project, and the workspace pet SA email.
 ```
 profiles {
   gls {